Please feel free to comment on my review.

 There was also the Special Edition version of ‘Battlefield’, which gives a clearer idea of the story with it having new scenes and new CGI effects in it.
 There was also a Season 26 trailer to promote Sylvester McCoy’s third and final season of ‘Doctor Who’ as well as the ‘coming soon’ DVD trailer for ‘The E-Space Trilogy’ (‘Full Circle’, ‘State of Decay’ and ‘Warriors’ Gate’) with Tom Baker, Lalla Ward, Matthew Waterhouse and K-9 (now included on the ‘Meglos’ disc for the Season 18 Blu-ray box set).

 On Disc 1 of the ‘Doctor Who – The Collection – Season 26’ Blu-ray, the original four-part TV version of the story; the Special Edition version of the story; the DVD audio commentary, the Season 26 trailer and the ‘Radio Times Listings’ PDF can be found on there.
-The original four-part TV version of the story and the Special Edition version of the story now have two audio options including a stereo sound audio mix option and a 5.1 surround sound audio mix option.
+The original four-part TV version of the story and the Special Edition version of the story now have two audio options including a mono sound audio mix option and a 5.1 surround sound audio mix option.
 The BBC trailers and continuity announcements; the isolated music option; the photo gallery and the info-text commentary option for ‘Battlefield’ have been updated for 2020 on the Blu-ray.

 On the PDF front, as well as the ‘Radio Times Listings’ of the story, there are also production documents; scripts and design drawings.
 You need a special Blu-ray computer drive for that.